The Cinema Cafe

 Compensating for this confusing pile up of plot exposition is The Big Sleep’s one-of-a-kind, immensely satisfying character interactions.
 Scriptwriters William Faulkner, Leigh Brackett and Jules Furthman adapting Chandler’s novel, have creatively gone all out to make each and every battle of wits and bravado encounters of the most engrossing kind.
 No less captivating and unique are those congenial meeting of the minds composed for maximum delight with their infinitely quotable repartee.
 Viewers are certain to remember these scrumptious exchanges as long as they don’t get too distracted by the intrigue and can brush off the formidable uncertainty (particularly in regards to the two sisters’ active involvement in such dangerous circumstances) as Marlow often does.

 Another aspect of Chandler’s source material that is successfully conveyed here is the writer’s world overview: an infinite populace so consumed with their competing self-interests, none of them can wind up satisfied.
-This overall outlook of defeatism, although given short shrift on a scene by scene basis (somewhat like the neo-noir Chinatown), is what provides The Big Sleep, as much as anything else, its film noir identity.
+This overall outlook of defeatism, although given short shrift on a scene by scene basis (somewhat like the Neo-noir Chinatown), is what provides The Big Sleep, as much as anything else, its film noir identity.

 Everyone implicated in bringing this film to life seem to be having a blast including stars Bogart and Bacall, supporting actors Martha Vickers, Dorothy Malone, John Ridgely and Charles Waldron, et al. Composer Max Steiner contributes one of his more playful, enthusiastic but appropriate scores and most of all, director Howard Hawks aligns and encourages his talented contributors in superb fashion.
-The Big Sleep will awaken on TCM (updated) Tuesday, December 26 (2023) at 7 am PST.
+The Big Sleep will awaken on TCM (updated) Sunday, October 20 (2024) at 11 am PDT.

 * Chandler’s two short stories divide the two sisters’ participation in nefarious activities with “The Killer in the Rain” centred around Carmen’s dealings with pornography and drugs.
 In “The Curtain” the same detective (here as in “Killer in the Rain” named Carmady instead of Marlow) is hired by General Winslow (Sternwood in the book and film The Big Sleep) to find Dudley O'Mara, his daughter’s (Vivian in both book and film) missing husband.